 Give an Illusion of Height

-Note the bold use of colour behind the bed from which the white corona is splayed to perfection.
+Note the bold use of color behind the bed from which the white corona is splayed to perfection.

 Tip # 5